UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/sprint-02.review.md

 Going into the next iteration, our main insights are:

-- **Prioritize early integration to reduce merge conflicts**
+- **Integrate early and often to avoid merge conflicts**
-  Waiting until the final days to merge major branches created avoidable conflicts.
-Next sprint we’ll encourage smaller, more frequent merges into `develop`.
+  Delaying major merges until the end of the sprint caused unnecessary conflicts and debugging overhead.
+In the next sprint, we’ll adopt a strategy of frequent, smaller merges into the develop branch to maintain stability.

-- **Establish shared understanding of global state early**
+- **Align on global state structure from the start**
-  Misalignment on cart state management delayed progress.
-We’ll begin the sprint with a brief planning session to define our state structure and ownership.
+  Miscommunication around cart and form state management led to redundant work and integration issues.
+We'll start the sprint with a shared review of state ownership, naming conventions, and where data should live (e.g., context, localStorage, backend).

-- **Time-box individual features more strictly**
+- **Time-box tasks and manage scope more proactively**
-  Several tasks exceeded their estimates and disrupted overall sprint pacing.
-We’ll scope work more realistically and trim scope if necessary to finish on time.
+  Some features (like compatibility rechecking and checklist filtering) took longer than expected and affected our sprint pacing.
+Next sprint, we’ll apply stricter time-boxing and be more willing to reduce scope if necessary to complete work on time.